Neurosurgery: Modern

 History of tumor removal: In 1879, after locating it via neurological signs alone, Scottish surgeon William Macewen (1848–1924) performed the first successful brain tumor removal.
 On November 25, 1884, after English physician Alexander Hughes Bennett (1848–1901) used Macewen's technique to locate it, English surgeon Rickman Godlee (1849–1925) performed the first primary brain tumor removal, which differs from Macewen's operation in that Bennett operated on the exposed brain, whereas Macewen operated outside of the "brain proper" via trepanation.
 On March 16, 1907, Austrian surgeon Hermann Schloffer became the first to successfully remove a pituitary tumor.

-Lobotomy: also known as leucotomy, was a form of psychosurgery, a neurosurgical treatment of mental disorders that involves severing connections in the brain's prefrontal cortex.
-The originator of the procedure, Portuguese neurologist António Egas Moniz, shared the Nobel Prize for Physiology or Medicine of 1949.
+Lobotomy, also known as leucotomy, was a form of psychosurgery, a neurosurgical treatment of mental disorders that involves severing connections in the brain's prefrontal cortex.
+The originator of the procedure, Portuguese neurologist António Egas Moniz, shared the Nobel Prize in Physiology or Medicine of 1949.
 Some patients improved in some ways after the operation, but complications and impairments – sometimes severe – were frequent.
 The procedure was controversial from its initial use, in part due to the balance between benefits and risks.
-It is mostly rejected as a treatment now and non-compliant with patients' rights.
+Nowadays, it is predominantly rejected as a form of medical treatment and is non-compliant with patients' rights.

-History of electrodes in the brain: In 1878, Richard Caton discovered that electrical signals transmitted through an animal's brain.
-In 1950 Jose Delgado invented the first electrode that was implanted in an animal's brain (bull), using it to make it run and change direction.
-In 1972 the cochlear implant, a neurological prosthetic that allowed deaf people to hear was marketed for commercial use.
-In 1998 researcher Philip Kennedy implanted the first Brain Computer Interface (BCI) into a human subject.
+History of electrodes in the brain: In 1878, Richard Caton discovered that electrical signals were transmitted through an animal's brain.
+In 1950, Jose Delgado invented the first electrode that was implanted in an animal's brain (a bull), using it to make it run and change direction.
+In 1972, the cochlear implant, a neurological prosthetic that allowed deaf people to hear, was marketed for commercial use.
+In 1998, researcher Philip Kennedy implanted the first Brain Computer Interface (BCI) into a human subject.

-A survey done in 2010 on 100 most cited works in neurosurgery shows that the works mainly cover clinical trials evaluating surgical and medical therapies, descriptions of novel techniques in neurosurgery, and descriptions of systems classifying and grading diseases.
+2010 survey of the 100 most cited works in neurosurgery shows that the works primarily cover clinical trials evaluating surgical and medical therapies, descriptions of novel neurosurgical techniques, and descriptions of systems classifying and grading diseases.